 The maker, Supreme Steel, says the bridge is designed to handle 50 tons, with a maximum load of 74 tons.
-Since it is a pedestrian-only bridge (no bikes allowed), it is unlikely ever to be put under that much stress.
+Since it is a pedestrian and bike bridge, it is unlikely ever to be put under that much stress.

 But one person who lives in a nearby neighborhood is concerned about public safety.
 They pointed out that the Pittock bus stop, used regularly by tourists, does not provide direct access to the bridge.
 People who plan to use the bus to access the bridge may need to cross Burnside Street on foot at Barnes Road and walk about a quarter of a mile to access the bridge.

 "The flashing yellow light at Barnes and Burnside is already an extremely dangerous intersection," they said, wishing to remain anonymous.
 "Cars will be moving faster than ever, thinking there are no pedestrians.
 I am hopeful the city will consider putting in a crosswalk or a stoplight at the Barnes-Burnside intersection to ensure public safety."

 Several neighbors have a collection of crash photos at this intersection, but said calls to the Oregon Department of Transportation and the Portland Bureau of Transportation have resulted in frustration.

 Designer Carpenter's work can be seen all over the world — particularly in airports and public plazas.
 His large steel sculptures often resemble woven baskets or collections of straws tumbling through the air.